How to successfully use forms in lead marketing

 To perfect your newsletter campaign, you could obtain feedback from your customers.

 Survey forms are fantastic from a marketer’s point of view.
 If you plan on using them in your publication, you should limit the survey to 1-5 questions.

-Consider creating polls once in a while, to get feedback from your customers.
-See what information they enjoy receiving, what to improve.
+Consider creating polls once in a while to get feedback from your customers.
+See what information they enjoy receiving and what to improve.
 The way you deliver the message is important.

-Acknowledge the fact that the information they provide is useful, that it helps your business as much as it helps their reading experience.
+Acknowledge the fact that the information they provide is useful and helps your business as much as it helps their reading experience.
 People will be more willing to respond if they know that their answers are valuable.

 Besides limiting the number of questions, make sure that they are relevant and that you can benefit from them.
 Ask only questions that can help you improve your business.

 Quizzes are also a great way to generate leads through your lead form, as you can offer the ultimate incentive: prizes.
 Ask a few questions, randomly select an entry, and if all the answers are correct, reward the user with a prize.
 Offer coupons, cash, discount codes, free items, whatever you consider to be most beneficial for the person and for your business.